labai/ted/README.md

 - `RETRY` – retryable error while executing, will retry later
 - `DONE` – finished successfully
 - `ERROR` – error occurred, will not retry
-- `SLEEP` - task is created, but will not be taken to processing yet (used for events queue)